neilbmclaughlin/durablefunctiontest/README.md

 To run in VS Code:
   * F5 (or ^F5 to run without debugging)
   * Using curl/postman/etc POST to http://localhost:7071/api/orchestrators/OrchestratorFunction.
-This will return a 202 and a status check URL in a Location header (or alternatively in the body of the response).
+This will return a 202 and a status check URL in a Location header (or alternatively as 'statusQueryGetUri' in the body of the response).
-  * Use the Location URL to see status and results
+  * Use the Location/statusQueryGetUri URL to see status and results

 Note: found a couple of errors in the quick start guide:
   * Renamed E1_SayHello to SayHello in `OrchestratorFunction/index.js`